-The Turkish lira depreciated 4.3 per cent. against the euro as of 31st March, 2023 compared to 31st December, 2022, adversely affecting the business activity of the Turkey operating segment as of 31st March, 2023 expressed in euros.
+The Turkish lira depreciated 6.6 per cent. against the euro as of 31st March, 2024 compared to 31st December, 2023, adversely affecting the business activity of the Turkey operating segment as of 31st March, 2024 expressed in euros.

-Since the second quarter of 2022, the Turkish economy has been considered to be hyperinflationary as defined by IAS 29.
+Since the first half of 2022, the Turkish economy has been considered to be hyperinflationary as defined by IAS 29 "Financial Reporting in Hyperinflationary Economies".

-Cash, cash balances at central banks and other demand deposits amounted to &8,479 million as of 31st March, 2023, a 39.9 per cent. increase compared with the &6,061 million recorded as of 31st December, 2022, mainly due to the increase in cash held at the Central Bank of the Republic of Turkey, with a view, in part, to reinforcing the Group's cash position.
+Cash, cash balances at central banks and other demand deposits amounted to €8,187 million as of 31st March, 2024, a 15.6 per cent. decrease compared with the €9,700 million recorded as of 31st December, 2023, mainly due to the decrease in cash held at the Central Bank of the Republic of Turkey (CBRT) mainly due to increased lending activity which was higher than the increase in deposits, and the depreciation of the Turkish lira against the euro, partially offset by the increase in the required reserve ratio established by the CBRT in order to reduce excess liquidity of the Turkish lira in the market.

-Financial assets at fair value of this operating segment (which includes the following portfolios: "Financial assets held for trading", "Non-trading financial assets mandatorily at fair value through profit or loss", "Financial assets designated at fair value through profit or loss" and "Financial assets at fair value through other comprehensive income") as of 31st March, 2023 amounted to €5,109 million, a 1.8 per cent. decrease from the €5,203 million recorded as of 31st December, 2022, mainly due to the depreciation of the Turkish lira against the euro, which was partially offset by increases in the value of exchange rate derivatives in foreign currency positions.
+Financial assets at fair value of this operating segment (which includes the following portfolios: "Financial assets held for trading", "Non-trading financial assets mandatorily at fair value through profit or loss", "Financial assets designated at fair value through profit or loss" and "Financial assets at fair value through other comprehensive income") as of 31st March, 2024 amounted to €3,943 million, a 6.8 per cent. increase from the €3,692 million recorded as of 31st December, 2023, mainly due to the increase in local currency-denominated government bonds, as a result mainly of the securities maintenance ratio established by the CBRT, partially offset by the depreciation of the Turkish lira against the euro.